 Redding to Lassen Volcanic National Park

 One of the most beautiful parts of California is in the Shasta Cascade region around Redding.
-Using Redding as a base, you can roadtrip around this scenic area taking in the amazing McArthur-Burney Falls, Shasta Lake and of course end at the mud pots and steaming geysers of Lassen Volcanic National Park.
+Using Redding as a base, you can do an amazing northern California road trip around this scenic area taking in the amazing McArthur-Burney Falls, Shasta Lake and of course end at the mud pots and steaming geysers of Lassen Volcanic National Park.

 To start your road trip, head out from Redding to Shasta Lake.
 You can visit for the day or camp in the area.
 From the lake, head to Mount Shasta and the Castle Crags State park.
 The next part of your road trip will take you along the Volcanic Legacy Scenic Byway where you will visit Burney Falls – one of the most spectacular waterfalls in the state.
 Again you can camp here or look for nearby lodging.
 For those who don’t want to move around, Redding is a good base even though it will include a bit of back and forth each day.